dpmango/gulp-starter-pack/README.md

 If it's not working correctly, try installing git-scripts manually:
 `yarn add git-scripts --save`

-use `yarn surge` to do the same, but it will run `gulp build firts` and deploy production version of build (mostly about minified assets)
+use `yarn surge` to do the same, but it will run `gulp build` first and deploy production version of build (mostly about minified assets)

 ## Other